mother/gns3-docs/docs/getting-started/installation/download-gns3-vm.md

 You can get 20% off [VMware Workstation Pro](https://gns3.com/marketplace/software/workstation-pro-15) and [VMware Fusion](https://gns3.com/marketplace/software/fusion-8) thanks to our deal with VMware.

 :::note
-Nested hardware virtualization functionality, and nested paging, were added to Virtualbox starting in version 6.0, but with a caveat: It is currently only available to users with desktops/laptops that have AMD CPUs (such as their recent Ryzen processors).
-Support for this feature with Intel CPUs has been stated to be forthcoming.
+Nested hardware virtualization functionality, and nested paging, were added to Virtualbox starting in version 6.0 with desktops/laptops that have AMD CPUs (such as their recent Ryzen processors) and from 6.1 Also supports with Intel CPUs.

-This means that with supported CPUs, it is viable to run the GNS3 VM in Virtualbox 6.x (Virtualbox 6.0.12 was the latest tested, as of this writing).
-Questions about when Intel CPU h/w virt will be available for Virtualbox should be directed to the Virtualbox support forums only, not the GNS3 forums!
+This means that with supported CPUs, it is viable to run the GNS3 VM in Virtualbox 6.1 (Virtualbox 6.1.16 was the latest tested, as of this writing).
+Questions about support of Virtualbox should be directed to the Virtualbox support forums only, not the GNS3 forums!
 :::

 Use of Virtualbox to run the GNS3 VM will be covered in a separate article

 :::note
-Users running the GNS3 VM in WS Player have been reporting issues with the available versions of VIX and Player 15.x.
-A workaround for the problem is located in this  forum thread.
+Users running the GNS3 VM in WS Player have been reporting issues with the versions of VIX 1.17 and Player 15.x.
+Please use version 16.x and newer.
 :::